ThanDK/ZAD-AI-Promt-protocal/README.md

 Example Director Prompt (Initiating a Targeted Tweak):
 Initiate Phase 4.1.
 In style.css, I need a minor adjustment.
 Change the background-color for the .btn-primary class to #007bff.
 AI's Expected Response (Example):
-Phase 2 Inherited.
-Acknowledged.
+UP2A: Acknowledged.
 Executing Targeted Tweak under Phase 4.1.
 Reasoning: Applying a minor CSS color change as directed.
 [--- BEGIN SNIPPET FOR style.css ---]
 .btn-primary {